Pius Lee

-Pius Lee is an American political power broker and landlord.
+Pius Lee (born 1937) is an American political power broker and landlord.
 He was a long-time supporter of Mayor Willie Brown and has served as the commissioner on several governmental commissions in San Francisco, including the San Francisco Port Commission and the San Francisco Police Commission.
 He serves as the chairman of the Chinese Six Companies and the Chinese Neighborhood Association.